Skip to Content

 Note

 Citizen Integrator recipes are created from Design Studio projects.
-For Cloud Studio, instead use Cloud Studio Integration Recipes or Cloud Studio Process Templates, available through Jitterbit Marketplace.
+For Integration Studio, instead use integration recipes or process templates, available through Jitterbit Marketplace.

 The sections on this page describe how to install and use the jbcli.